-Topsail Beach, NC (Chair-elect)
+Topsail Beach, NC (Chair)

 John is president of Burke Consulting, a role that allows him put to good use his four decades of experience as an international leader and entrepreneur in the workplace behavioral health field.
 John received his undergraduate and master’s degrees in psychology at Appalachian State University and was a pioneer nationally in the development of Employee Assistance Programs (EAP) during his stint with NC’s Division of Mental Health.
 In the 1980’s he founded Burke-Taylor Associates.
 It became one of the Southeast’s largest EAP companies before being sold to Value Behavioral Health, for which John became Executive Vice President.
 In 1998 he formed Burke Consulting, a consulting firm providing business development and mergers and acquisition services in the behavioral health space both domestically and internationally.
 This has enabled him to found two companies in the United Kingdom and invest and serve on boards of others in the U. S. John routinely presents at conferences and events around the country and internationally along with publishing articles in various professional journals.
-John and his wife Pam have two adult children and three grandchildren, and enjoy adventure vacations to many parts of the world.
+John and his wife Pam have two adult children and four grandchildren, and enjoy adventure vacations to many parts of the world.
 At home on the NC coast they are Associates of Emma Anderson Memorial Chapel, a unique non-denominational church in Topsail Beach.
 John’s career has taught him that including the spiritual side of a person, along with their bio/psycho/social sides, is the most impactful way to assist people with mental health needs.
 He believes the mission and vision of Minds Renewed is addressing what is often a void in national mental health care.

 For more: www.linkedin.com/in/burkeconsulting1

 Steve leads Minds Renewed with the skills and experiences of a banker and chief financial officer (CFO) with 4 decades of experience.
 A Greensboro, NC native, he majored in business at NC State University and began a 25 year career in banking at several NC and VA banks.
 During that time he also received an MBA from Wake Forest and a master’s in Banking from LSU.
 In 2001 he became the CFO for a client firm in Charlotte and served as CFO/Chief Operating Officer of another firm in Winston-Salem before retiring in 2014.
 Along the way his faith in God was tested and strengthened, especially through times of illness and loss.
-He and his wife Carol have a blended family with four adult children and four grandchildren.
+He and his wife Carol have a blended family with four adult children and five grandchildren.
 They are active members of First Presbyterian Church, Winston-Salem.
 As Minds Renewed builds in size and strength, Steve is also volunteering as the ministry’s CFO.

 For more: www.linkedin.com/in/steve-harris-57526047